Tuesday, January 31, 2017

 Friday, January 27, 2017

-I've done these for a few years and they always come out so happy!
+I've been doing these since my early bookstore days and they always come out so happy!
 This year, the children drew their own ice cream cones onto cardboard (box flaps work great for this).
 I had a parent cut these out as cardboard is super tricky to cut.
 Don't worry though, we give the kiddos plenty of opportunities to use scissors in the classroom.

 The first step in the process is for the kiddos to paint the cone part of their ice cream cone.
 This time around we used a tan acrylic paint but next year, the kiddos will be mixing up their own brown tint.
 After they paint their cone (or entire piece), they use a piece of cardboard to stamp criss-cross hatch marks to emulate a waffle cone.
 The idea behind this is two-fold.
 I'm assessing their development and listening skills.
 I do not police how they approach this part of the project.
 Some will make criss-cross marks, some with make lines, while others will dip and drag the carboard across the surface.
 It's all good.